RishabhMakes/dharma-bot/README.md

 # dharma-bot
-Making a fun little bot that replicates our beloved department pet's behaviour on Discord
+Making a fun little bot that replicates our beloved department pet's behaviour on Discord:
+- Hangs out in different channels 🐕
+- Blesses users with GIF goodness on being called a Good girl 🐶
+- If you have a 🍕, it comes pleading 🥺
+- 💩 on your messages if she doesn't like you

 ## Setup
 - Clone the repository with `git clone` or through a GUI like Github Desktop